elkowar/eww/docs/src/working_with_gtk.md

 ## Gtk-theming

 Eww is styled in GTK CSS.
-To make theming even easier, it makes use of `SCSS` and then compiles that into CSS for you.
+You can use `Vanilla CSS` or `SCSS` to make theming even easier.
+The latter is compiled into CSS for you.
 If you don't know any way to style something check out the [GTK CSS Overview wiki](https://docs.gtk.org/gtk3/css-overview.html), the [GTK CSS Properties Overview wiki ](https://docs.gtk.org/gtk3/css-properties.html), or use the [GTK-Debugger](#gtk-debugger).